jimlinntu/remote-unlock/README.md

 ## Troubleshooting
 * I found that after `initramfs` the `IP=` will still remain even after the boot.
     * Check `/run/netplan/eno1.yaml`, I found that `IP` truly was added.
     * The way to solve it is to add a script under `/etc/initramfs-tools/scripts/init-bottom/`.
-And add commands like: `rm -f /run/netplan/*.yml`.
+And add commands like: `rm -f /run/netplan/eno1.yaml`.
 You will find that `IP=` will not remain after `init` ends.
+You can see [deconfigure-interfaces](./deconfigure-interfaces)
     * Remember to run `update-initramfs -u`!

 ## References